armsnyder/codename-obtuse-sniffle/README.md

 **Part 2**

-Support Vector Classification

-A. A support vector machine creates a binary classifier by mapping example inputs into a higher dimensional space using a kernel function and then finding the hyperplane that separates the examples into two groups such that the margin between the groups is maximized.
-To use it to classify images, the data would be encoded as a list of binary digits representing each pixel in the image as being either on or off.
-The SVM would interpret each pixel as a dimension.
-The classifier will output the class of the predicted value of the test image.

-B. The SVM's hyperparameters are:
-* slack, which indicates how much error we can tolerate when drawing the separating hyperplane
-* kernel function, which changes how new training data is mapped to a higher dimension space

 Naive Bayes

 A. Naive Bayes Classifiers are simple probability-based classifiers that apply Bayes' theorem with the assumption of